bbc/simorgh/src/app/hooks/useToggle/README.md

 ### Feature Toggles

-A description of how feature toggles work can be found in `/src/app/lib/config/toggles/README.md`
+A description of how feature toggles work can be found in the toggles readme [here](https://github.com/bbc/simorgh/blob/latest/src/app/lib/README.md)

 ### Using the useToggle Hook